Le Droit Humain: Portugal

 The Portuguese Federation of Le Droit Humain (Portuguese: Ordem Maçónica Mista Internacional Le Droit Humain - Federação Portuguesa) was founded in 1923 by Adelaide Cabete.
-After the coup d'état of 28 May 1926 the dictatorial regime Estado Novo forbade masonry in the country and the order fades away.
-In 1980 a new lodge is opened and a new era for the Portuguese Federation of Le Droit Humain began.
+After the coup d'état of 28 May 1926 the dictatorial regime Estado Novo forbade masonry in the country and the order faded away.
+In 1980 a new lodge was opened and a new era for the Portuguese Federation of Le Droit Humain began.

 North America

-Le Droit Humain is present in Canada, Mexico, and the United States of America.
-The first lodge in the United States was founded on October 25, 1903, by Louis Goaziou.
+Le Droit Humain is present in Canada, Mexico, and United States of America.
+The first lodge in the United States was founded on 25 October 1903, by Louis Goaziou.

+Asia

+Le Droit Humain is present in the Philippines, Worshipful Lodge La Independencia No° 2157 Orient of Kawit Cavite and Worshipful Lodge Talakudong No° 2171 Orient of Tacurong City,Sultan Kudarat Province of Mindanao.

 Regularity and recognition

 Le Droit Humain is in mutual amity with the following Orders (meaning recognition is reciprocal and members can intervisit):